JohnKendrick/PDielec/Sphinx/application_notes_1.rst

    Variation in absorption calculated by the Mie method for different radii of spheres.
 1% volume fraction of MgO in PTFE and a broadening of 5 |cm-1|

-Figure :numref:`fig-mgo-mie-sizes-big` shows the effect of increasing the particle size further.
+:numref:`fig-mgo-mie-sizes-big` shows the effect of increasing the particle size further.
 More structure appears in the absorption, with increasing absorption around the bulk TO frequency.
 Above 4.0 μm there is more low frequency structure appearing, below 300 |cm-1|.
 The data for this calculation can be found by looking in the :ref:`Examples` section of the installation guide under the Mie/MgO example.